-Sholl, Robert (2016) Arvo Pärt and the sound of one hand clapping.
-In: Arvo Pärt's white light.
-Cambridge University Press, Cambridge.
-(In Press)Full text not available from this repository.
+Sholl, Robert (2017) Pärt and the sound of one hand clapping.
+In: Arvo Pärt's White Light: Media, Culture, Politics.
+Cambridge University Press, Cambridge, UK.
+ISBN 9781107182899 (In Press)Full text not available from this repository.

 From the Introduction to the book: